cassiozen/mithryn-ttrpg/rules.md

 ### Opposition

-If two opponents are each trying to overcome the other, whoever is most at risk (usually the character with the lowest relevant Attribute) should roll the relevant ability check.
+If two opponents are each trying to overcome the other, only one side rolls: the side with more at stake in the fiction (fallback: the character with the lowest relevant Ability score).

+On a success, they get what they want; on a fail, the opposition prevails.

 ### Difficulty